hzeller/stuff-org/README.md

   presented (this will soon be augmented with OAuth, so that we can authenticate via a login of our wiki).

-Search                     | Detail Page with resitor
+Search                     | Detail Page with resistor
 ---------------------------|-------------------------------|
 ![](img/page-search.png)   |![](img/page-resistor.png)